 - Australian Veterinary Association – organise conferences for both veterinarians and veterinary nurses

 In Australia, there are a handful of specialty job boards specifically for the veterinary industry.
-In addition, there are also a number of corporately owned practices operating throughout the nation, each having their own careers and vacancy pages.
+In addition, a number of corporately owned practices operate throughout the country, each with their own careers and vacancy pages.

 Start by checking the following websites:

-- Kookaburra Vets is a widely used job ads board for both vets and support staff, including nurses
+- Kookaburra Vets – A widely used job board for both vets and support staff, including nurses

-- Vetlink Employment Service is a specialist job placement service for the veterinary industry
+- Vetlink Employment Service – A specialist job placement service for the veterinary industry

-The major practice groups which advertise positions on their own sites include:
+Major employer groups that advertise positions on their own websites include:

-- Vet Partners (Includes the Vetwest Animals Hospitals group in Western Australia and NVC in the Eastern Coast)
+- Vet Partners – Includes Vetwest Animal Hospitals (WA) and NVC (East Coast)

 - Greencross Vets